alex-courtis/way-displays/doc/CONFIGURATION.md

     - '!^my_regex_here[0-9]+'
 ```

 Note that any item prefixed with an `!` will be interpreted as extended POSIX regex, allowing for one to easily create generic rules (e.g. "!^DP-", which will often be sufficient to put external monitors at the top of a column).
-Regex strings **must** be quoted otherwise its value
+Regex strings **must** be quoted otherwise its value will not be parsed.

-will not be parsed.
+Order will be applied as follows:
+1. Exact match
+1. Regex match
+1. Partial match
+1. Unspecified, in discovered order

 ### AUTO_SCALE